farzanaa99/farzanaa99/README.md

-# Hey there! 👋
+# welcome to my corner of the internet 👋

-### I’m Farzana, a 3rd-year Computer Science student.
+i’m Farzana, a 3rd-year Computer Science student.
 I like building software.

 ---